-In July 2015, the Oregon legislature passed House Bill 3100.
-House Bill 3100 implements the recommendations made by the Task Force on the Future of Public Health Services in the September 2014 report titled, "Modernizing Oregon’s Public Health System" (below).
+In July 2015, the Oregon legislature passed House Bill 3100; this bill implements the recommendations made by the Task Force on the Future of Public Health Services in the September 2014 report titled, "Modernizing Oregon’s Public Health System" (below).
 House Bill 3100 sets forth a path to modernize Oregon’s public health system so that it can more proactively meet the needs of Oregonians.

 Frequently Asked Questions

 What will happen next in the effort to modernize Oregon’s public health system?

 In order for everyone in Oregon to have access to foundational public health protections, over the next two years:

 - Clear, measurable definitions for the foundational capabilities and programs for public health will be developed using best practice research and feedback from stakeholders;

 - State and local health departments will assess the extent to which they currently provide the foundational capabilities and programs and will determine resources needed to fully implement them;

 - Local health departments will determine the most appropriate governance structure for the jurisdiction they serve, so they can successfully implement the foundational capabilities and programs;

 - With communities and partners, state and local health departments will develop plans to implement the foundational capabilities and programs, based on the findings from their assessments.